Introduction to Pandas and DataFrames

 DataFrame

-is the most important structure in Pandas.
-It's a table with rows and columns.
+A DataFrame is the core data structure in Pandas — a labeled, two-dimensional table with rows and columns.

 Below is an example of creating a simple DataFrame from a dictionary.